Virtual agents are a convenient and powerful self-service tool that can reduce operational costs and improve efficiency.

 What is a virtual agent?

-It's employed by many contact centres to provide fast responses to customer queries and/or field initial questions before directing the customer to a human customer support agent.
+It's employed by many contact centres to provide immediate responses to customer questions and/or to field initial queries before directing the customer to a human agent.

-The easiest way to differentiate between the two is to look at their capabilities; virtual agents are typically more advanced than chatbots.
+The easiest way to differentiate between the two is to look at their capabilities - virtual agents are typically more advanced than chatbots.

 Chatbot - a chatbot is designed to handle basic communication tasks.
-It is programmed to respond to questions with pre-approved answers using scripted decision trees.
+It's programmed to respond to questions with pre-approved answers using scripted decision trees.
 When a customer enters a query, the chatbot picks up keywords and responds with the most suitable scripted response from its knowledge base.
 In a lot of cases, chatbots require customers to choose responses from set phrases (e.g. to start the conversation the customer chooses between ‘account’, ‘order’ or ‘billing’), which limits the scope of user input and therefore the questions the chatbot can be asked.

-A virtual agent draws on its knowledge base, machine learning and NLP to answer customer requests in the most appropriate and accurate way it can.
+A virtual agent draws on its knowledge base, machine learning, and NLP to answer customer requests in the most appropriate and accurate way it can.

 Based on this, it will use the information in its knowledge base and experience from past interactions to respond.

 If you do want it to handle complete customer requests, bear in mind that the quality and amount of information you provide it with will affect the quality and range of answers it can provide, and even then it will have limitations.

 Key benefits for organisations

 To help you determine whether your contact centre needs to invest in a virtual agent, let’s take a look at the benefits in more detail.

-Improve customer experience - A virtual agent can help to improve customer experience and satisfaction in a number of ways:
+A virtual agent can help to improve customer experience and satisfaction in a number of ways:

 - Fast responses: one of the most important factors in determining a good customer experience is a fast response to queries.
 Virtual agents can answer customers instantly, making them a reliable way to provide fast responses.

 - Reduce contact centre queues: both phone and live chat queues are a big turn off for customers.
-In fact, 60% of customers aren’t even willing to wait on hold for just one minute!
+In fact, 60% of customers aren’t even willing to wait on hold for just one minute.
 One of the best ways to reduce contact centre queues is to provide a virtual agent.
 As the virtual agent deals with FAQs and simple queries, it puts less demand on other channels and significantly reduces, if not eliminates, queues.

 - Gather customer insights: virtual agents are a good way to gather information and data on customer behaviour and journeys.
 What are the most frequent questions it answers?
 What webpages trigger the greatest number of interactions?
-Insights such as this can show you where in the customer journey your customers encounter problems.
+Insights such as this can show you where in the digital customer journey your customers encounter problems.
 You can then work to improve these areas and offer pre-emptive customer support.

-Reduce demand on agents - as a virtual agent can handle many customer requests, it is a great tool for reducing the demand on human agents in a busy contact centre.
+As a virtual agent can handle many customer requests, it is a great tool for reducing the demand on human agents in a busy contact centre.

 An automated virtual agent can operate without human input, which means it can take over all customer support during your closing hours.

-This information can then be used to retarget customers in the future with nurture marketing campaigns, updates and product promotions.
+This information can then be used to re-target potential customers in the future with nurture marketing campaigns, updates and product promotions.